thisisnic/docreview/README.md

 # docreview
-An opinionated package for enhacing your R package documentation.
+An opinionated package for enhancing your R package documentation.